 Like many others I too have put down love.
 I too have pushed away those who tried to show me the most beautiful love one can possibly ask for; the kind of love that is filled with respect, sexual, mental and spiritual understanding, freedom, appreciation and validation.
 It is not the kind of love that I grew up with.
 Not one I witnessed my parents share with each other.
 Does this mean that I am asking for too much?
 Does this mean that what my heart wants does not exists?

 I believe that life has somehow given me insight into what my heart truly desires through the relationships I have experienced so far.
 Our experiences help us gain clarity about what we want and to make better choices for ourselves, let go of fear and know our worth.
 Instead of living in regret I am choosing to believe in endless chances.
 You see, we never miss the “boat” because there are a continuous stream of boats.
-The keys lies in knowing which boat to jump on and which adventurous ride you are feeling ready for next.
+The keys lies in knowing which boat to jump on and which adventurous ride you feel is right for you.

 “We are all a little weird and life’s a little weird and when we find someone whose weirdness is compatible with ours, we join up with them and fall in mutual weirdness and call it love.”

 – Dr. Seuss